Ted Hughes (judge): Saskatchewan

 In 1992, Saskatchewan Justice Minister Bob Mitchell appointed Hughes to lead a judicial review into the shooting death of Leo LaChance, a Cree trapper, by Carney Milton Nerland, a member of the Aryan Nations white supremacist group.
 Nerland was sentenced to four years in prison after pleading guilty to manslaughter; many believed that the sentence was inappropriate and that he should have been charged with murder.
 The inquiry was permitted to look beyond the shooting and investigate the activities of racist groups in Saskatchewan.
 Hughes's report concluded that racism had played a role in LeChance's death, but added that police and prosecutors had acted in good faith and that a murder charge probably would not have been sustained.
 Alphonse Bird, chief of the Prince Albert Tribal Council welcomed the report's findings but criticized the lack of recommendations.

 During the course of the inquiry, Hughes asked the Royal Canadian Mounted Police (RCMP) to name an informant who was described as holding a vested interest in the outcome of the inquiry.
 The RCMP declined, and speculation arose that the manslaughter plea bargain was arranged to keep the police's spy network in place.
 Reports later surfaced that Nerland was the informant.
 The commission was not permitted to address this subject.

 The North and Aboriginal conflict resolution

-Hughes served as Conflict of Interest Commissioner for the Yukon and the Northwest Territories after 2001.
+Hughes served as Conflict of Interest Commissioner for Yukon and the Northwest Territories after 2001.

 In 2003, Hughes agreed to serve a two-year term as Chief Adjudicator for an Alternative Dispute Resolution process involving survivors of abuse in Canada's residential school abuse.
 The program was formally launched in November 2003.